 Rule 14-414.
 Certificate of compliance; filing, late, and reinstatement fees; suspension; reinstatement.

 (a) Certificate of compliance.
-On or before July 31 of alternate years, each lawyer subject to MCLE requirements must file a Certificate of Compliance with the Board, appropriately evidencing the lawyer’s completion of accredited CLE courses or activities ending the preceding 30th day of June.
+On or before July 31 each year, each lawyer or paralegal practitioner subject to MCLE requirements must file a Certificate of Compliance with the Board, appropriately evidencing the lawyer’s or paralegal practitioner’s completion of Accredited CLE ending the preceding 30th day of June.
 The Certificate of Compliance must include:

 (b) Filing fees, late fees and reinstatement fees.

-(b)(1) Each lawyer shall pay a filing fee in the amount of $15 at the time of filing the Certificate of Compliance under paragraph (a).
+(b)(1) Each lawyer or paralegal practitioner shall pay a filing fee in the amount of $10 at the time of filing the Certificate of Compliance under subsection (a).

-Effective May 1, 2016.
+Effective May 1, 2021.